ChrisDonovan307/ds1_nhanes/README.md

 - `notebooks/` should have `.ipynb` files and contain the main workflow for the project.
 - `ds1_nhanes/` is the package directory which will contain modules with functions to use throughout the project.
 They will be imported and called from notebooks.
 - The `outputs/` folder should contain graphs and tables ready to throw into Overleaf.
-- The `tests/` folder will contain unit testing for project functions and deployment.
-- The `dev/` folder will exist only on Colab and contain a jenky terminal and possibly other tools in development.
-Generally no need to run anything from here.
-- The `.git/` folder is used to manage version control.
-There is no need to edit it directly or interact with it much at all.
-Git is managed from the command line.
-- Folders should have a `.info` file with provenance for the files contained therein, particularly for modified datasets.

 Loose Files